 \subsection{Further performance improvement via self-consistency}

-Self-consistency is another very popular technique for NL2SQL~\citep{DBLP:conf/iclr/0002WSLCNCZ23,talaei2024chess,pourreza2024chase,dong2023c3,dail_sql,xiyansql}, where multiple candidates are generated and the most consistent answer or the best one is selected by a fine-tuned picker. \yeounoh{As evidenced by the latest state-of-the-arts~\citep{pourreza2024chase,xiyansql} on the BIRD leaderboard using this technique, generating multiple candidates, with different generators (a.k.a.
-NL2SQL pipelines) and each generator trying multiple times, and choosing the best one has become a crucial technique for achieving high accuracy in NL2SQL.
-One of the state-of-the-arts, \textit{CHASE-SQL}, in Table~\ref{table:bird_dev_results} uses our long context pipeline as one of the three candidate generators to yield one of the strongest results on the BIRD leaderboard.
-One caveat of self-consistency is that this can quickly become expensive in terms of latency and the number of LLM calls.
+Self-consistency is another very popular technique for NL2SQL~\citep{wang2022self,talaei2024chess,pourreza2024chase,dong2023c3,dail_sql,xiyansql}, where multiple candidates are generated, and the most consistent answer or the best one is selected by a fine-tuned picker. \yeounoh{As demonstrated by the recent state-of-the-art approaches~\citep{pourreza2024chase,xiyansql} on the BIRD leaderboard, self-consistency has become a crucial technique for achieving high accuracy in NL2SQL.
+This involves generating multiple candidates using different generators (a.k.a.
+NL2SQL pipelines) and each generator trying multiple times, and choosing the best one.
+One of the state-of-the-arts, \textit{CHASE-SQL}, in Table~\ref{table:bird_dev_results} uses our long context pipeline as one of the three candidate generators, contributing to its top-tier performance on the BIRD leaderboard.
+One caveat of self-consistency is that it can quickly become expensive in terms of latency and the number of LLM calls.
 Self-consistency is orthogonal to our work, and can further improve the NL2SQL performance if used together with our pipeline.
-Table~\ref{tab:bird_upper_bound} illustrates how repeatedly generating multiple output candidates from our long context pipeline can perform (generation temperature set to 0.5).
+Table~\ref{tab:bird_upper_bound} illustrates the impact of generating multiple output candidates from our long context pipeline using a generation temperature of 0.5.
 With an oracle picker (i.e., at least one of the candidates is correct per question) we can uplift the accuracy beyond 70\%.
-In \citep{pourreza2024chase,xiyansql} the candidate sets are generated using multiple pipelines as different pipelines with different strategies result in more diverse outputs, boosting the final accuracy of self-consistency variants even further.}
+In \citep{pourreza2024chase,xiyansql}, the candidate sets are generated using multiple pipelines, as different strategies result in more diverse outputs, further boosting the final accuracy of self-consistency.}

-\yeounoh{ Self-consistency is orthogonal to the use of long context and outside the scope of this paper.
-In this work we focus on the quality of individual output candidate and study the performance implications of leveraging long context (extra contextual information), which has not been explored for NL2SQL before.}
+\yeounoh{ Self-consistency is orthogonal to the use of long context and falls outside the scope of this paper.
+In this work, we focus on generating one high quality candidate and study the performance implications of leveraging long context (i.e., extra contextual information), that has not been previously explored for NL2SQL.}